dimabreeze/DanskeAsssignment_2020_CCP/README.md

 ------
 `MainApp.exe [inputfile] [outputfile (optional)]`

-    [inputfile]  -   a list of shapes (rectangles), see data format below [outputfile] -   if omitted - output goes to the standard console
+    [inputfile]  -   Contains a list of shapes (rectangles), see data format below [outputfile] -   Specifies an output file.
+If omitted - output goes to the standard console

 Expected input data format: